What Happens If Your Car Gets Stolen on Finance?

 Will you receive a VED refund for your stolen car?

-If your stolen vehicle is not recovered within seven days of reporting the crime, you may be eligible for a vehicle excise duty (VED, otherwise known as road tax) refund.
+If your stolen vehicle isn’t recovered within seven days of reporting the theft, you may be eligible for a vehicle excise duty (VED), commonly known as road tax refund.

-Please note that if you pay your road tax in monthly instalments, you will not be eligible to claim your money back.
-In this case, you should get in touch with both the DVLA and your bank to cancel your VED payments.
+However, if you pay your road tax in monthly instalments, you won’t be eligible for a refund.
+In this case, contact both the DVLA and your bank to cancel your VED payments.

 What happens if your car has a private registration?